njchakathon2020/national-rail-system-api/README.md

 Endpoint: /service/arrivals
 Method: GET
 Input: source location, destination location and time window in mins as query parameters
-Output: Train Services between source and destination in given time window.
+Response: Train Services between source and destination in given time window.
 It gives train services details, arrival, departure timealong with the stations it stops at.
 ```
 This API sends request to endpoint in Live Departure Boards Web Service of National Rail Enquiries.
 ```